Small permutation classes: Generalized Grid Classes

 We also need a coarsening of the permutation containment order; for two $\M$-gridded permutations $\sigma$ and $\pi$ of respective lengths $k$ and $n$, we say that {\it $\pi$ contains a gridded copy of $\sigma$\/} and write $\sigma\le_g\pi$ if there are indices $1\le i_1<\cdots<i_k\le n$ such that the subsequence $\pi(i_1)\cdots\pi(i_k)$ is order isomorphic to $\sigma$ (this is the normal permutation containment order) and, further, that for every $j\in[k]$, $\sigma(j)$ and $\pi(i_j)$ lie in the same cell of $\M$ in the accompanying $\M$-griddings of $\sigma$ and $\pi$.
 This is indeed coarser than the normal ordering because $\sigma\le_g\pi\implies\sigma\le\pi$.

-Finally, we define a {\it connected component\/} of the matrix $\M$ of permutation classes to be a submatrix of $\M$ whose cells give rise to a connected component of $G_\M$.
-Further, if $A$ is any subset of cells of $\M$ then we write $\M^A$ to denote the submatrix of $\M$ formed by the cells in $A$.
-For example, the matrix $\M$ whose graph $G_\M$ is depicted in Figure~\ref{fig-graph-grid} contains two connected components:
+Finally, we define a {\it connected component\/} of the matrix $\M$ of permutation classes to be a (necessarily rectangular) submatrix of $\M$ whose cells give rise to a connected component of the cell graph of $\M$.
+Further, if $X$ is any subset of columns of $\M$ and $Y$ is any subset of rows of $\M$ then we write $\M(X\times Y)$ to denote the submatrix of $\M$ formed by the cells $X\times Y$.
+For example, the matrix $\M$ whose cell graph is depicted in Figure~\ref{fig-graph-grid} contains two connected components:

 and